Shun Yashiro

-Shun Yashiro (八代駿, Yashiro Shun) was a Japanese actor and voice actor from Tsuyama, Okayama.
+Shun Yashiro (八代 駿, Yashiro Shun) was a Japanese actor and voice actor from Tsuyama, Okayama.

 At the time of his death, he was affiliated with Theater Echo.
-Throughout his career, Yasario was also known as Tetsuya Yashiro (矢代 哲也, Yashiro Tetsuya), Kazuo Yashiro (矢代 和雄, Yashiro Kazuo), and Shun Yashiro (矢代 駿, Yashiro Shun).
+Throughout his career, he was also known by the names of Tetsuya Yashiro (矢代 哲也, Yashiro Tetsuya), Kazuo Yashiro (矢代 和雄, Yashiro Kazuo), and Shun Yashiro (矢代 駿, Yashiro Shun).

-Yashiro was best known for his roles in Inakappe Taishō (as Nishihajime), Secret Squirrel (as Morocco Mole), the TBS version of Tom and Jerry (as Tom Cat), the 1973 Doraemon anime (as Suneo Honekawa), and Disney productions (as Winnie-the-Pooh).
-He also had many roles with Disney and Pixar.
+Yashiro was best known for the providing the dubbing voices of Tom Cat in the TBS version of Tom and Jerry and Winnie-the-Pooh in various Disney productions.

-History
+Notable anime voice acting roles of his are Suneo Honekawa in Doraemon and Nishihajime in Inakappe Taishō.

+Biography

 Yashiro graduated from Meiji University's School of Political Science and Economics.
-Afterward, he became a member of the voice actor management company Theater Echo, performing in a number of radio dramas.
+Afterwards he became a member of the voice actor management company Theater Echo, performing in numerous radio dramas.

+Death

 Yashiro died of a stroke on June 25, 2003, at the age of 70.